 Chinese New Year Dates:

 Although the date changes each year, Chinese New Year usually falls in late January or early February.
 But the lion dancers, parades, red and gold decorations, and family gatherings are an annual tradition.
-Up-coming lunar new years fall on:
+Lunar new years fall on:

 - Friday, Jan.
 31, 2014 -- the Year of the Horse